 House Democrats collectively hold about 500 public events monthly, though not all are “town halls,” according to a party spokesman.
 House Republican officials did not provide an estimate of the numbers of their members’ events.

-This article appears in the April 27, 2012, edition of National Journal Daily.
+This article appears in the April 27, 2012, edition of NJ Daily.